The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: The Physical Properties of Galaxies

 While small sample sizes prevent us from inspecting the trend as a function of absolute magnitude \textit{and} redshift, we plot on the right panel of Figure~\ref{fig:beta} the \textit{UV} slopes a function of photometric redshift.
-Again, no obvious trend is found between the two quantities, except when comparing the two redshift extremities of the samples, in which case we find galaxies at $z\sim8$ generally display shallower slopes ($\beta>-2.5$) compared to the $z\sim12$ source ($\beta<-2.5$).
+Again, no obvious trend is found between the two quantities.
 As with the $\beta-M_{\rm UV}$ plane, we again plot median values of $\beta$ and photometric redshift in order to better highlight potential trends and present the resulting values in (the lower half of) Table~\ref{tab:slopes}.
 Once again no clear trend is found.